-The last consideration to make regarding best before date and use by dates, is the type of products that carry these dates.
+The last consideration to make regarding the best-before date and use-by dates is the type of products that carry these dates.
 Best before dated products usually have a longer shelf-life and do not naturally support the growth of bacteria.
 Therefore these dates realistically cannot be set in stone.
-So stretching it a fews days can be a reasonable expectation.
+So stretching it a few days can be a reasonable expectation.

 What does this mean for the kitchen?

 The same consideration can be made for the home kitchen.
-At home, food preparation is not governed by food laws and relates more to the morale obligation of serving safe food.
-In addition to this, those more aware of concerns regarding the environment and food security can consider the best before date a little more flexible.
-However, you should always be wary of doing this, and rather consider better meal planning as a more responsible, safer alternative.
+At home, food preparation is not governed by food laws and relates more to the moral obligation of serving safe food.
+In addition to this, those more aware of concerns regarding the environment and food security can consider the best-before date a little more flexible.
+However, you should always be wary of doing this, and rather considerably better meal planning as a more responsible, safer alternative.